Analysis of error localization of Chebyshev spectral approximations: Extensions

 \end{itemize} Similar to the case of $p_n^{\mathrm{I}}(x)$, the leading coefficients of the error estimates of $p_n^{\mathrm{II}}(x)$ also involve rather lengthy expression and therefore are omitted.
-Moreover, from the above error estimates, we see that the pointwise error estimates of $p_n^{\mathrm{II}}(x)$ are similar to that of $f_n$ and $p_n^{\mathrm{I}}(x)$; see Figure \ref{fig:ExamIII}.
-As a final remark, we point out that our results \eqref{eq:ChebRateIII} and \eqref{eq:ChebRateIV} give a clear theoretical explanation for the error behavior of $p_n^{\mathrm{II}}(x)$, which was observed by Trefethen in \cite[Myth~3]{trefethen2011six}.
+We see that the pointwise error estimates of $p_n^{\mathrm{II}}(x)$ are quite similar to that of $f_n$ and $p_n^{\mathrm{I}}(x)$; see Figure \ref{fig:ExamIII}.
+As a final remark, we point out that our results \eqref{eq:ChebRateIII} and \eqref{eq:ChebRateIV} provide a justification for the error localization of $p_n^{\mathrm{II}}(x)$, which was observed by Trefethen in \cite[Myth~3]{trefethen2011six}.